 (f) "Exposure Amount" for each party shall be calculated for all Swaps by calculating each party's Exposure to the other party in respect of all Swaps.
 The party having the greater Exposure Amount at any time (the "Exposed Party") shall be deemed to have a "Net Exposure" to the other party (the "Non-Exposed Party") equal to the difference between its Exposure Amount and the other party's Exposure Amount.

+(g) " Issuer" shall mean the bank issuing a Letter of Credit at the request of Counterparty that meets the requirements set forth in the definition of Letter of Credit herein.

-(g) “Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A-” by S&P or “A3” by Moody’s; or (ii) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit.
+(h) “Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the Issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A-” by S&P or “A3” by Moody’s; or (ii) the Issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit.

-(h) “Moody’s” means Moody’s Investors Service, Inc. or its successor.
+(i) “Moody’s” means Moody’s Investors Service, Inc. or its successor.

-(i) "Performance Assurance" means one or more irrevocable, transferable standby letters of credit (each a "Letter of Credit") issued by a major U.S. commercial bank or a foreign bank with a U.S. branch office, with such bank having a Credit Rating of at least “A-” from S&P and “A3” from Moody’s, such Letter of Credit being issued for the benefit of ENA and in the form of Schedule 1 attached hereto, with only such changes as may be required by the issuing bank and as are acceptable to ENA.
+(j) "Performance Assurance" means one or more irrevocable, transferable standby letters of credit (each a "Letter of Credit") issued by a major U.S. commercial bank or a foreign bank with a U.S. branch office, with such bank having a Credit Rating of at least “A-” from S&P and “A3” from Moody’s, such Letter of Credit being issued for the benefit of ENA and in the form of Schedule 1 attached hereto, with only such changes as may be required by the Issuer and as are acceptable to ENA.

-(j) “S&P” means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.
+(k) “S&P” means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.

-(k) "Swaps" shall mean (i) any outstanding swap, option or other financially-settled derivative transaction entered into between Counterparty and ENA prior to, on or after the date hereof, other than the Confirmation to which this Annex is attached and (ii) the swap, option or other financially-settled derivative transaction under the Confirmation to which this Annex is attached.
+(l) "Swaps" shall mean (i) any outstanding swap, option or other financially-settled derivative transaction entered into between Counterparty and ENA prior to, on or after the date hereof, other than the Confirmation to which this Annex is attached and (ii) the swap, option or other financially-settled derivative transaction under the Confirmation to which this Annex is attached.
 "Swap" shall mean any of the Swaps.

-(l) "Valuation Percentage” shall mean with respect to each Letter of Credit, 100% unless either (i) a Letter of Credit Default shall apply with respect to such Letter of Credit, or (ii) twenty (20) or fewer Business Days remain prior to the expiration of such Letter of Credit, in which case the Valuation Percentage shall be 0.
+(m) "Valuation Percentage” shall mean with respect to each Letter of Credit, 100% unless either (i) a Letter of Credit Default shall apply with respect to such Letter of Credit, or (ii) twenty (20) or fewer Business Days remain prior to the expiration of such Letter of Credit, in which case the Valuation Percentage shall be 0.

-(m) Defined terms used but not defined herein shall have the meanings given such terms in the Confirmation to which this Annex is attached.
+(n) Defined terms used but not defined herein shall have the meanings given such terms in the Confirmation to which this Annex is attached.

 2. Performance Assurance.